Skip to content

 5. Repeat 4–6 rounds.

-The long exhale — twice the length of the inhale — powerfully activates the parasympathetic nervous system.
-If your heart is pounding before a difficult meeting, this is the one.
+The long exhale — twice the length of the inhale — gives your body a strong slowing cue.
+If your heart is pounding before a difficult meeting, this can be a good option.

 Note: the 7-count hold can feel intense.
 If it does, shorten it to 5 counts while keeping the 8-count exhale.